 Most people want answers, not a fight, but most people apparently aren’t like the special brand of people running the NPCA at the moment.

-In just a couple of hours the annual Deer Hunt at Short Hills Provincial Park will begin.
+In just a couple of hours, the annual Deer Hunt at Short Hills Provincial Park will begin.
 This year, like years previous, will be highly controversial.
-The controversy you ask, well the hunt is being held at a provincial park and the only people allowed to hunt are those who are members of the Six Nations community.
+The controversy you ask?
+The hunt is being held at a provincial park and the only people allowed to hunt are those who are members of the Six Nations community.

-Seems simple enough, right?
-Well unfortunately it’s not.
-Co Host of One Dish, One Mic and Co Chair of the Niagara Anti-Racism Coalition Karl Dockstader, has penned a letter that states, “Opposition to the Haudenosaunee Deer Hunt in Shorthillls Park cannot be separated from racism.
+It seems simple enough, right?
+Well, unfortunately, it’s not.
+In response to the highly anticipated hunt, Co-Host of One Dish, One Mic and Co-Chair of the Niagara Anti-Racism Coalition Karl Dockstader, has penned a letter that states, “Opposition to the Haudenosaunee Deer Hunt in Shorthillls Park cannot be separated from racism.
 Opposing the deer hunt by indigenous hunters, whether intended to do so or not, is supporting the worst parts of Canada’s racist legacy and perpetuates policies of assimilation.
 Antagonizing a group of people because you believe that your group’s views are superior is the very definition of racism.”
 This letter has stirred up a fair amount of controversy over the implication of the protestors being racist.
 Protestors refute the claim.
 Now, if you look at the scenario at face value, I could understand one’s hesitation to use the term.
 What people fail to acknowledge is that this issue is bigger than just a hunt.
 There is more to this then the protections of animals, the park and neighbourhoods.
 While the protestor’s intent might be good, their actions are the same actions of those people who use to protest the very existence of indigenous people.

-Given that it was the 1700’s you need to understand how important that right was and still is today.
-There was no Wal-Mart or Costco; there was no corner store.
+Given that it was the 1800’s you need to understand how important that right was and still is today.
+Wal-Mart or Costco did not exist nor was there was no corner store.
 There was only hunting, fishing and farming.
 Hunting was not done for sport or bragging rights, it was done to survive.
 First Nations would base their life off of the location of the animals.
 If they moved, we would follow.
 Hunting was also more than food too.
 Every aspect of the animal that was killed was used.
 The hide was used for clothes and blankets.
-Bones were utilized for tools and weapons, etc. In the 1700’s, a successful hunt meant a successful life.
+Bones were utilized for tools and weapons, etc. In the 1800s, a successful hunt meant a successful life.